spykard/Classification-HMMs/README.md

 * Bidrectional HMM.
 * See HMM (3) discrete.
 * Dataframe sample function should take random_state as a parameter.
+* Take a look at the weighting function from Quan and Ren

 ## Counting